Detea/PK2SDK/README.md

   * PK2 Save File
   * PK2 Graphics

+The original source port is also provided in the "PK2Source" folder, as it was released by the original creator.

-The information will be found on this projects wiki (Note: include link) and in the "documentation" folder, as PDF files to download for offline use.
+The information will be found on this projects wiki (Note: include link) and in the "doc" folder, as PDF files to download for offline use.

 ---